postmanlabs/labs-docs/v6/postman/collections/managing_collections.md

 [![sort collections](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Trash2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Trash2.png)

 The Trash feature is available only for the signed-in users.
-So, if you are not a registered user you'll still see the Trash option but as a disabled option.
+So, if you are not a registered user you'll still see the Trash option but as a disabled one.

 **Note:** Postman offers different recovery plans for Free, Pro and Enterprise users.